Maps: Storytelling With Data Visualization

-The information age more often feels like an era of information overload.
-Excess amounts of information are overwhelming.
-Raw data becomes useful only when methods are applied to derive insight from them.
-Few people can detect patterns among millions of data points, but most can parse bar charts, read maps, or interrupt visualizations.
-More literally, virtualization is a process of mapping information into visual aids.
+We live in an age of information overload.
+Excessive raw data is overwhelming and only becomes useful when processed into insights.
+Few can detect patterns among millions of data points, but most can parse bar charts, read maps, and interrupt visualizations.

 Data can be shown with pins or dots but what do they convey?
 Are they locations of data or do they pin to a story about the data?